 But let’s first take a closer look at that SCOTUS ruling, and the current status of Penn State’s athletics program.

 Perhaps even more important than the ruling itself was the manner in which the SCOTUS issued the ruling.
 The SCOTUS made it clear that they felt that the NCAA and its member institutions have been acting with greed and self-interest with respect to College Sports revenues – and that the SCOTUS may look favorably on future cases regarding the ability of student-athletes to receive a bigger share of the sports revenue pie (future actions which could drastically alter collegiate athletics as we have known them).

-So, the ruling created two large concerns for the NCAA, and universities like Penn State: How to deal with the lifting of educationally-related benefits restrictions, and how to defend the long-standing argument that university athletic programs are operated for the benefit of the student-athletes – and not overwhelmingly for the benefit of Administrators and Coaches.
+2) How to defend the long-standing argument that university athletic programs are operated for the benefit of the student-athletes – as opposed to operating for the benefit of Administrators and Coaches.
+An argument that the SCOTUS essentially “Laughed out of Court”, with Justice Kavanaugh, in his written opinion, stating: